cspringbett/TrapCam/README.md

 4. Set default state to "ON" (This will ensure the camera turns on when power is connected, very important)
 5. Set dummy load duration to "15."
 This is optional, but its a good way of ensuring the Pi is continuing to draw power from the battery bank.

-These settings should be saved after they are initially set, so Witty should b good to go after that.
+These settings should be saved after they are initially set, so Witty should be good to go after that.

 # Schedule Scripts

 The TrapCam software comes with default schedule scripts that duty cycle the rPi.
+The first schedule (TrapCam_duty_cycle.wpi) turns the rPi on during the day between the hours of 05:00 and 20:00 and then turns it off.
+Videos are recorded in 5 minute video files.
+This is an update from the jack-butler version, as the constant cycling on/off on 5 minute intervals can eventually result in the camera missing its wake up.

-The first schedule (TrapCam_duty_cycle.wpi) turns the rPi on for 5 minutes on the 10s - that is, at :00, :10, :20 minutes, etc. past the hour, 24 hours a day.
-The second schedule (TrapCam_8AM_wakeup.wpi) is used once battery limitations preclude using underwater lights, and runs the rPi on the same duty cycle above, just between the hours of 7AM and 7PM.
+You can also swap to the original 5 minutes on the 10s schedule - that is, at :00, :10, :20 minutes, etc. past the hour, 24 hours a day.
+Simply switch set continuous = 0 in the .bashrc file, un-comment the original TrapCam_duty_cycle.wpi schedule and comment out the new instructions.
+Reboot and check the wittypi.sh to ensure schedules were copied correctly.

+The other schedule (TrapCam_8AM_wakeup.wpi) is used once battery limitations preclude using underwater lights, and runs the rPi on the same duty cycle above, just between the hours of 7AM and 7PM.

 These schedule scripts provide good temporal coverage throughout the day, but users can create their own schedule scripts if they so choose.
 The WittyPi user's manual can be